senorkrabs/duplicity-glacier-guide/README.md

 ## Overview
 Many teams want to backup large datasets directly to S3 Glacier or Glacier Deep Archive for a low-cost DR strategy.
 The first consideration for doing this is to use `aws s3 sync` or `rclone` to do this.
 While this approach *could* work, it's important to understand the drawbacks.

-Specifically, ***the cost of PUT operations***.
-If your dataset contains many files, a simple copy could be ***very, very*** expensive.

-Another issue is that each object written to Glacier has an overhead of ~32KB in Glacier **AND** 8KB of metaata **stored in S3**.
-This means that if you have many small files, the cost could actually be **more expensive** to write them to Glacier than keeping them in S3.
+Specifically, ***the cost of PUT operations and metadata overhead***.
+The cost of PUT operations - in other words, writes - to Glacier is more expensive than S3 standard.
+Each object written to Glacier also has an overhead of ~32KB in Glacier **AND** 8KB of metadata **stored in S3**.
+This means that if you have many small files the cost could actually be **more expensive** to write them to Glacier than keeping them in S3.

 To give an overly simplistic and dramatic scenario, let's say you have 10,000,000 1KB files.
 That's ~ 10GB of files total.
-To write this raw to Glacier, it woudl cost:
+To write this raw to Glacier, it would cost:

 `10,000,000 PUT operations / ($0.05/1,000 PUT operations) = $500`